Skip to main content

 1. Understand feature configuration

-Before you create a feature, plan these configuration details for your application.
-Then, use the Create feature API to send the information to PayPal.
+Before you create a feature, you can plan these configuration details for your application.
+Then, you can make a POST call to the Create feature endpoint to send the information to PayPal.
 Feature identification

 • Name: Choose a human-readable identifier that describes the feature.

 • Code: Create a unique identifier you use in API calls.
-This code must be unique across all features in your account.
+Ensure this code is unique across all features in your account.

 • Description: Provide details about what the feature enables or restricts.